huggingface/hub-docs/docs/hub/spaces-gpus.md

 ## Billing

-Billing on Spaces is based on hardware usage and is minute based.
+Billing on Spaces is based on hardware usage and is computed by the minute.

 During a Space's lifecycle, it is only billed when the Space is actually `Running`.
 This means that there is no cost during either build or startup.